Categories

 How times have changed.

-When I first started working here, and before I had kids, Christmas went something like this.
-Came into the office with a bottle of wine for my boss, walked around and said hello and Merry Christmas to the large group of co-workers, and their spouses and children.
 In the cafeteria, a jolly Santa sat on his large, red throne, surrounded by children who waited to hear their name called.
-One by one, Santa reached into the over-stuffed bag at his side, pulled out a gift (provided by their parent beforehand), then handed it to the delighted child.
+One by one, Santa reached into the overstuffed bag at his side, pulled out a gift provided by the parent beforehand, then handed it to the delighted child.

 There was free food, and a choir sang softly in the background.

-I was in the bar by ten (a.m.)
+I was in the bar by ten a.m.

-Amazed me how crowded the bar was, considering it was Christmas Eve and we all, supposedly, had families.
-Again, this was before kids.
-One year a friend wrangled his four kids through the crowded bar, set them at a corner table, provided sodas, then grabbed a drink for himself.
-It was the saddest thing I ever saw.
+One year, a friend wrangled his four kids through the crowded bar, set them at a corner table, provided sodas, then grabbed a drink for himself.

-One year, I got into the office by eight-thirty and my boss was already gone.
-Those were the days.
+One year, I got into the office by eight-thirty, and my boss was already gone.

-Being a big man, it was inevitable I would be asked to be Santa.
-I would have turned it down but my co-worker, Mary, had volunteered to be the elf.
-She looked adorable in the green and red outfit, and I had the biggest crush on her so, ‘Ho-Ho-Ho’.
+I would have turned it down, but my coworker, Mary, had volunteered to be the elf.
+She looked adorable in the green and red outfit, and I had the biggest crush on her, so, Ho-Ho-Ho.

 In every crowd, there is always that one kid.
-A little too old to be there and wants to prove his coolness by not believing in Santa.
+A little too old to be there and who wants to prove his coolness by not believing in Santa.

 Smart kid.